H34TH3RS/food_fight/README.md

 2. Bill Murray populates the card image in the "View All Cards" rather than the actual food item.
 We asked nicely that he leave but he seems to like being there.
 3. Occasionally index 0 of the enemy array will be selected for a random battle.
 This index is reserved for boss data and if boss data has not been loaded in, then this will show a card titled 'reserved for boss'.
 4. The 'defend' button works but will not be useful until the option to fight with more than one character is implemented.
+5. The application currently crashes if the UPC search limit from Nutritionix is exceeded.
+Attempts to upload more UPCs will result in an object error and no data will be returned.

 ### Contributing